 For newer buildings (less than 50 years old), it should be possible to discover the exact year of construction, and which company/individual built it.

 How can I see what my house looked like years ago?

 In the UK, you can often see how your home looked years ago by researching the property through local historic institutions and societies.
 Villages, towns and city areas with rich histories and cultural capital often support these kinds of networks, and they have great stores of written records and photos.
 With very old homes though, there is always an element of luck involved – you’ll just have to investigate for yourself.

 How can you find out when a house was built offline?

 If you can’t discover the age of your house online, you might find the answer offline instead.
 Try asking people in the area who live in properties of a similar style and build.
-Alternatively, you could try the archives of your local library or country record offices.
+Alternatively, you could try the archives of your local library or county record offices.

 Failing all of that, you could try and get in contact with a local historical society or architecture company.
 Anyone with good knowledge of the local area’s history might be able to point you in the right direction.

 A property is considered ‘old’ if it is more than 50 years old.
 This is something of an unwritten rule, but it helps categorise properties when it comes to buying and selling.